-Students will learn how to efficiently diagnose, evaluate and manage both common and unusual pediatric critical illnesses in the pediatric intensive care unit.
-They will also assume responsibility for the care of one to three critically ill patients.
+Students will learn how to efficiently diagnose, evaluate and manage both common and rare pediatric critical illnesses in the pediatric intensive care unit.
+They will also assume primary responsibility for the care of 2-3 critically ill patients.
+Student will work two weekend days and two evenings in addition to regular weekdays.
+It is not recommended that students schedule residency interviews during this rotation if possible as there are not scheduled weekdays off.

-Throughout the four weeks of the clerkship, students will participate in several simulation sessions and are expected to attend bi-weekly didactic lectures.
+Throughout the four weeks of the clerkship, students will participate in several simulation and hands-on learning sessions with Dr. Wolfe and pediatric critical care fellows and are expected to attend several additional didactic lectures, FIRM and Grand Rounds.

 Goals & Objectives